GDI-foundation/GDI.foundation/README.md

 ## Can I help?
 Yes.
-We have many [issues and missing features](https://github.com/GDI-foundation/website/issues/) regarding our website.
+We have many [issues and missing features](https://github.com/GDI-foundation/website/issues/) regarding our online services.
+This is [our support](https://gdi.foundation/#/support/) page.
-However, we also have new (research) [projects](https://github.com/GDI-foundation/website/projects/) planned to which you are welcome to contribute.
-We are accepting new (board)members, volunteers, and contributing partners.